-The Morning I Watched a Volcano Erupt from a Freezing Tent Above Antigua
+Watch a Volcano Erupt From a Freezing Tent Above Antigua

-The bus dropped me at the edge of Antigua Guatemala at 7AM, and the first thing I saw through the diesel haze was a volcano.
+The bus pulls into the edge of Antigua Guatemala at 7AM, and the first thing through the diesel haze is a volcano.
 Not on a postcard.
 Not through a window.
-Just there — Volcan de Agua, 3,766 meters of symmetrical cone rising directly behind the mustard-yellow Arco de Santa Catalina, so close it felt like set design.
+Just there — Volcan de Agua, 3,766 meters of symmetrical cone rising directly behind the mustard-yellow Arco de Santa Catalina, so close it feels like set design.

 The Colonial Grid